alvarezlaguna/MUFFIN_Release/README.txt

 git submodule update --init --recursive

+IF YOU HAVE ALREADY CONDA IN YOUR SYSTEM, YOU CAN SKIP TO STEP 4

 3) Download mamba-forge in order to manage the packages.
 In the following website download the Mambaforge for your specific distribution:

 https://github.com/conda-forge/miniforge